shirishinamdar/shirishinamdar.github.io/_posts/2026-05-09-ufw-firewall-ubuntu.md

 | Friendly frontend | `ufw` | Day-to-day endpoint hardening |
 | Web/GUI frontends | `gufw`, distro firewall apps | End users |

 Every UFW command ultimately writes one or more rules into the `iptables` INPUT, OUTPUT, or FORWARD chain. `ufw status verbose` and `ufw show added` will both reveal those rules.
-For anyone already comfortable with `iptables`, UFW is essentially a smaller language that compiles to the same target — useful when the operational goal is "deny everything inbound except SSH on a known port and HTTPS on 443," and not "build a custom rate-limited reverse-path-checking forwarding chain."
+For anyone already comfortable with `iptables`, UFW is essentially a smaller language that compiles to the same target, useful when the operational goal is "deny everything inbound except SSH on a known port and HTTPS on 443," and not "build a custom rate-limited reverse-path-checking forwarding chain."

-This lab focuses on UFW's most important job for an endpoint: implementing the **principle of least privilege** at the network layer.
+This project focuses on UFW's most important job for an endpoint: implementing the **principle of least privilege** at the network layer.
 Anything not explicitly permitted should be dropped.

 ---

-## Lab Setup
+## Project Setup

 | Item | Detail |
 | --- | --- |